alirezaArz/Todo_alireza_arz/README.md

 ---

 ## Usage
--Notice: There is a tutorial inside the app but.
+- **Note**: There is a tutorial inside the app.

-1. app contains buttons to add the task
+1. The app contains buttons to add tasks.
-2. you can edit any part of any task when aver you want.
+2. You can edit any part of any task whenever you want.
-3. you can bring a done task back to the process.
+3. You can bring a completed task back to the process.
 4. Tasks are automatically saved for later use.
-5. Follow the on-screen instructions inside the app to see more details.
+5. Follow the on-screen instructions inside the app for more details.

+---

-# Project Structure
+## Project Structure

 ```plaintext
 Todo_alireza_arz/